Policing tech’s biggest ethics panel collapses over proposed Taser drone

 In a Reddit AMA on Friday, Smith faced blistering criticism and questions about the idea.
 He acknowledged legal risks and training challenges (“most cops spend very little time in training after their first year and the vast majority of time on the streets,” he wrote) and said communications could be a problem, too.
 “Fortunately, most police agencies use our body cameras and cloud software,” he added, “so we have a footprint to introduce direct communications capabilities.”

 Axon, which sells most of the nation’s electroshock weapons and body cameras, said in February that its customers include about 17,000 out of the roughly 18,000 police agencies in the United States.
-Following the Taser drone announcement, Axon’s stock price jumped 6% on Thursday.
+Following the Taser-drone announcement, Axon’s stock price jumped 6% on Thursday.

 Formed by Axon in 2018, the AI Ethics Board has provided non-binding recommendations to the company about controversial uses of its products, including Tasers, body cameras, and policing software.
-Its first report in June 2019, on the use of face recognition technologies, prompted Axon to postpone the development of face-matching software for body cameras, given privacy, accuracy, and racial justice concerns.
-The board’s second report, released in October 2019, called for industry-wide regulation of automated license plate readers, after Axon announced it would sell the devices.
+Its first report in June 2019, on the use of facial recognition technologies, prompted Axon to postpone the development of face-matching software for body cameras, given the privacy, accuracy, and racial justice concerns.
+The board’s second report, released in October 2019, called for industrywide regulation of automated license plate readers, after Axon announced it would sell the devices.
 The board released its 2020 end-of-year report in February 2021.

+Last week Smith told Motherboard that he was “proud” of the ethics board and its dissenting stance.
 Outside ethics panels have proven to be complicated endeavors for tech companies as they struggle with the implications of their own artificial intelligence research.
-In 2019, Google disbanded its AI advisory board just one week after it formed, amid controversy over the tech giant’s work for the US Dept. of Defense.
+In 2019, Google disbanded its AI advisory board just one week after it was formed amid controversy over the tech giant’s work for a Department of Defense drone program.

 When the Axon board was founded, Friedman hoped it could eventually provide ethical guidance for the entire police technology industry.

-“I have this vague hope that something like that can turn into an industry advisory board, because the industry desperately needs one,” he told Fast Company in 2018.
+“I have this vague hope that something like that can turn into an industry advisory board because the industry desperately needs one,” he told Fast Company in 2018.
 “I really worry about these technologies just being put into use without any intentionality or thought behind it, and some of them I think are deeply problematic.
 I think to take a group of people of various backgrounds and try to get some input from them about that is very important.
-And I think the industry should be doing that, because customers are all too quick to snap up the technology.”
+And I think the industry should be doing that—because customers are all too quick to snap up the technology.”